Renters' Rights Act becomes law – here's what you need to know

 Get a firmer grip on your finances with the expert tips in our Money newsletter – it's free weekly.

-Even if it passes in early September, some measures will take longer to come into effect.
-These include plans to introduce a legally binding Decent Homes Standard for the private rented sector, which would require all rental properties to meet a minimum standard of quality and safety.
+Some parts of the Renters' Rights Act will require secondary legislation, such as plans to introduce a legally binding Decent Homes Standard for the private rented sector, which would require all rental properties to meet a minimum standard of quality and safety.
+Any part of the Act that requires secondary legislation will take much longer to come into force.

-What is included in the Renters’ Rights Bill?
+What is included in the Renters’ Rights Act?

-The Renters' Rights Bill contains a series of reforms that the government claims will improve the private rented sector for tenants.
+The Renters' Rights Act contains a series of reforms that the government claims will improve the private rented sector for tenants.

 Some of the key plans are as follows:

-• No-fault eviction ban: a ban on Section 21 ‘no-fault’ evictions is the most headline-grabbing reform in the Bill.
+• No-fault eviction ban: a ban on Section 21 ‘no-fault’ evictions is the most headline-grabbing reform.
 After the first 12 months of the tenancy, landlords will still be able to evict tenants with four months' notice in some circumstances, such as if they need to move in to the property themselves.

 • Rent protections: rent increases will be limited to one per year.
 Letting agents and landlords will be required to publish an asking rent for their property and will be prohibited from accepting bids above that price.